-Post forecasts an eight percent growth in consumption to 693 million liters in 2023 attributed solely to increased fuel pool size as the Philippines recovers from the COVID-19 pandemic.
-The expected growth relates to the increasing car purchases in 2023 with double digit growth compared to the same
+Post forecasts an 8 percent growth in consumption in 2024 attributed solely to increased fuel pool size.
+The expected growth relates to the increasing car purchases with double digit growth in 2023, which continue to contribute to the increase in gasoline consumption.